 In October of last year, he released a book with St. Martin’s Press, which reached the number one spot on the New York Times Best-Seller list.
-Humans of New York is now approaching 4 million followers on Facebook (as a point of comparison, that’s a little less than the population of the Republic of Ireland.)
+Humans of New York is now has over 12 million followers on Facebook (as a point of comparison, that’s a little less than theree times the population of the Republic of Ireland.)

 Following a number of thoughtful posts from Stanton on St. Patrick’s Day, we thought it was high time to look back over his close to four years snapping photos on the streets of New York to find his best Irish subjects.
 They’re collected below, from oldest to newest, which is especially interesting as it will allow you to see how his approach has changed from simple captions to sometimes silly, sometimes deep exchanges with the people he meets.
 Enjoy.